 - Cocktails made entirely of spirits, including bitters

 - Libations made with soda, tonic or sparkling wine

-How to shake a strawberry cocktail:
+How to make a strawberry cocktail?

 - Add cocktail ingredients first.
 Add the cocktail ingredients to the shaker and then fill it halfway to the top with ice.